singlerr/Chisels-and-Bits/README.md

 [![Build Status](https://dvs1.progwml6.com/jenkins/job/Chisels-and-Bits/badge/icon)](https://dvs1.progwml6.com/jenkins/job/Chisels-and-Bits/)

 Jenkins builds are for testing and development purposes; Do not use builds from the jenkins unless specifically directed to do so.
-Builds for play are avialble above at curseforge.
+Builds for play are available above at curseforge.

 Contributing
 ------------